tanzu-end-to-end/tap-gitops-workshop/infrastructure/README.md

   ssh-add ~/.ssh/priv_key
 ```

-NOTE: the jumpbox SSH keys and git provider SSH keys are the same
+**NOTE:** the jumpbox SSH keys and git provider SSH keys are the same

+You may need to add your public key in your [GitHub account settings](https://github.com/settings/keys) if you generated a new key specifically for this workshop.

 ## Cloud-init